octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 ### Tuples

-Initialization of elements of a tuple is specified between `(` and `)`, and separated by comma `,` .
+Initialization of the elements of a tuple is specified between `(` and `)`, and separated by comma `,`.

 ```
 (VALUE1, VALUE2, VALUE3)
 ```

-Here is an example of a command line `ligo compile-storage` for compiling a map containing a tuple.
+Here is an example of a command-line `ligo compile-storage` for compiling a map containing a tuple.

 ```shell
 ligo compile-storage starmap.ligo main 'map [ "earth" -> (2,7,1) ]'